Battle of Antietam Creek, The

 KEYWORDS: army battle Civilwar war parting travel death dying burial work injury brother apprentice

 Sept 17, 1862 - Battle of Antietam (Sharpsburg).
-Robert E. Lee's invasion of Maryland meets a bloody check at the hands of McClellan
+Robert E. Lee's invasion of Maryland meets a bloody check at the hands of George McClellan -- and vice versa

 FOUND IN: US(MW)